nikunjsingh93/react-glass-keep/README.md

 * **PWA**

   * Installable on desktop & mobile
-  * Offline caching of the built app shell

 * **Bulk actions (multi-select)** ✅ NEW

   * Select multiple notes at once to Download, Pin/Unpin, Delete, or Change Color.